 Did you know that in France all dogs born in the same year must start with a certain letter?
 French dog names are dictated by a naming convention that has been in place for nearly a hundred years!

 On that particular Sunday, the guest was former French President Jacques Chirac.
 He was being interviewed on how life was post-Presidency.
-At the end of the show, Michel gave Mr. Chirac a puppy (they are both dog lovers) and made a comment to the effect of, “It’s the year of the ‘E’ what will you name him?
+At the end of the show, Michel gave Mr. Chirac a puppy (they are/were both dog lovers) and made a comment to the effect of, “It's the year of the ‘E' what will you name him?
 Maybe Elysees?”
 I thought to myself, what the heck is he talking about?

 The very next day while I was reading C'est la Vie by Suzy Gershman.
 I read the chapter where Suzy brings a dog from the U.S. to Paris.
 She had to take the dog to the vet and her vet became very confused with the dog's age after hearing the name.
 She had to explain that the dog was American and not French so its name did not follow the rules.